-Details of remuneration of the Directors and other key management personnel of Rubicor Group Limited are set out in the tables on page 16.
+Details of remuneration of the Directors and other key management personnel of Rubicor Group Limited are set out in the tables below.

 The key management personnel of Rubicor Group Limited includes the Directors as per page 14 and the following executives who have authority and responsibility for planning, directing and controlling activities of the Group.